rohitvijayan1111/Obsidian-notes/AWS/Final go.md

 • Pay per duration: (in increment of 1 ms) • 400,000 GB-seconds of compute time per month for FREE • == 400,000 seconds if function is 1GB RAM • == 3,200,000 seconds if function is 128 MB RAM • After that $1.00 for 600,000 GB-seconds
 • It is usually very cheap to run AWS Lambda so it’s very popular

+**Lambda Billing: • By the time run x by the RAM provisioned • By the number of invocations**

 ---
 ## 🌐 What is Amazon API Gateway?